 In the walled city of Arcadia, the female population is comprised exclusively of identical Clones, created by biotech company NewGen and trained to be subservient wives to their aging husbands.
 One such Clone, Mary (29) works at a finishing school for younger Clones, tutoring them in the doctrine of Mother …

-Penelope’s other credits include the documentary Love & Fury (co-written with John Hughes for ABC TV 2013) and a short film called She was She (MIFF 2014).
-Both were nominated for AWGIE Awards.
-She is a recipient of a City of Yarra Arts Residency for The Punt Road Project (2014, with Anna McGrath and Rita Walsh) and a Wheeler Centre Hot Desk Fellowship (2013), and was part of Film Victoria’s Catapult Lab (2012).
-Her short stories have been published in various magazines and anthologies, and she has twice been shortlisted for the City of Melbourne Lord Mayor’s Creative Writing Award.
+Penelope is a recipient of a City of Yarra Arts Residency for The Punt Road Project (2014) and a Wheeler Centre Hot Desk Fellowship (2013), and was part of Film Victoria’s Catapult Lab (2012).
+Her short stories have been published in various magazines and anthologies, and she’s twice been shortlisted for the City of Melbourne Lord Mayor’s Creative Writing Award.

 Adam Spellicy is a screenwriter based in Melbourne.
 Born in Adelaide, South Australia, he spent his formative years in the New South Wales mining town of Broken Hill, where Wake In Fright was filmed (and which was every bit as frightening as its filmic alter-ego “Bundanyabba”).
 He credits that experience with his enduring fascination for dark, mysterious stories.